HunorMarton/svg-tutorial/src/content/svg/arc.md

 ### Drawing a candy

 Now after all these introductions we finally got to today's example.
-The good news is that we are only going to draw a simple arc in this one.
+We are only going to draw a simple arc in this one.

 <div class="grid-200-2">